About Hay Burr Inn

 Our Barn was constructed using 100% recycled and donated materials and labor.
-New additions to the barn are still being added as the number of horses has grown since it was first built.
+New construction to the barn is still being added as the number of horses has grown since it was first built.

 We currently house 13 horses and 1 donkey.

 Because the entire staff is family and volunteers, 100% of the money donated by our supporters goes directly to the horses.